 Battersea Park is especially popular with locals and ‘those in the know’ who flock to its beautiful and varied surroundings year-round to enjoy its attractions and to relax and unwind.

-It’s a place to escape the traffic on nearby roads: cyclists are drawn to this quiet leafy oasis to ride round Carriage Drive’s roughly 3 km circular route.
+It’s a perfect place to escape the traffic on nearby roads: cyclists are drawn to this quiet leafy oasis to ride round Carriage Drive’s roughly 3 km circular route.

 Terrace Walk by the River Thames also attracts joggers who can enjoy great views of the beautifully designed Albert Bridge, especially when lit up at night.